Piezoid/HISEA/README.md

      stdout  List of alignments
 ```

-The complete set of options for hisea program are:
+The complete set of options:

 ```javascript
 Options: